-This is especially true when it comes to your marketing workloads.
+This is especially true if you want to outsource your marketing workloads.
 Since your marketing copy, imagery, and graphics are direct reflections of your brand, you don’t want to delegate them to just anyone!

 Here are some tips on screening new contractors to handle this important work!

-Delegate Marketing to Brand-savvy Freelancers
+Outsource Marketing Tip #1: Delegate to Brand-savvy Freelancers

 Anyone doing any kind of creative work must have a good understanding of your brand, whether visual (for graphics), voice (for writers), or audience (for social).
 And in order for that to happen, they need to understand and excel at branding-related work across the board.

 Writers who can whip up killer blog posts aren’t always skilled at creating SEO-optimized marketing copy for your website, and social media mavens who know how to build followings may have no clue how to sell products.

-Hire Marketing Contractors Who Have Great Reputations
+Outsource Marketing Tip #2: Hire Marketing Contractors Who Have Great Reputations

 Hiring is a trade-off: If you want a seasoned pro, you’ll need to pay more.

 For this type of work, I recommend checking reviews and testimonials before hiring.

 If you want someone who can fulfill your expectations and deliver work that captures your voice and brand right off the bat, seek candidates who’ve done top-notch work for other entrepreneurs.

-Start by Delegating Small Marketing Tasks
+Outsource Marketing Tip #3: Start by Delegating Small Marketing Tasks

-Always a good policy!
-Before you dive into a long-term relationship with a contractor, start with a few small projects.
+Before you dive into a long-term relationship with a freelancer to outsource your marketing to, start with a few small projects.
 Marketing is incredibly subjective, so you’ll want a trial period to be sure it’s a good fit.

 If you’re hiring for visuals, ask the freelancer to create a few templates, design a new Facebook header for your page, or create Pinterest-friendly images for a blog post.

-Outsource Structured Marketing Workloads
+Outsource Marketing Tip #4: Outsource Structured Marketing Workloads

 Need help with your marketing vision or strategy?
 Probably best to work with a consultant on those high-level needs.
 For straight outsourcing, you’re better off sticking to specific task sets and discrete marketing projects.

-So ask yourself: What exactly will this contractor be doing?
+What exactly will this contractor be doing?